Bulimia & Anemia

 Treating Bulimia Nervosa

-Due to their complex nature, eating disorders often require comprehensive treatment plans.
-This type of care should address not just the physical complications but the psychological conditions contributing to or caused by the eating disorder.
+Due to their complex nature, eating disorders often require comprehensive, specialized treatment plans.
+This type of care should address the physical complications and psychological conditions contributing to or caused by the eating disorder.

-Treatment programs for BN include a variety of trained professionals who work together to treat all aspects of the eating disorder.
+Treatment programs for bulimia nervosa include a multidisciplinary team approach with trained professionals who work together to treat all aspects of the eating disorder.
 In a comprehensive program, the following will be addressed:

 • Biological issues